You can read about these subjects in Learn You a Haskell, chapters 8 and 9.

 Many of the built-in functions that we've seen on

-lists will actually work on any Foldable
+lists will actually work on any Foldable.

-These include all
+These include all, any,

-, and others.
+sum, and others.
 So we can write, for

 example: